royabel/Top-Down-Networks/README.md

 ** Note that the Multi-MNIST dataset will be automatically downloaded to your directory

-To reproduce the Multi-MNIST experiments in the paper, run this command:
+To reproduce the Celeb-A experiments in the paper, run this command:

 ```train
 python main.py --config_file celeb_a_config.json